Gen-lang/Gen/doc/doc_en.md

 ```

 ### Function
-It's a bit unique with the keyword 'defunc.'
+It's a bit unique with the keyword 'defunc.' (def + func)
 ```
 gen>> defunc a(b) -> b * 4
 <func a>